 Figure 1: PowerPoint presentation with a picture background

 - Within the Home or Insert tab of the Ribbon, click the Shapes button to access the Shapes gallery that you can see in Figure 2.
-Select any shape, and then either drag and draw, or click once on the blank slide to place an instance of the shape (we used a heart shape with solid fill which you can see later in Figure 3.
-We have used light blue color as a fill just to highlight the shape.
+Select any shape, and then either drag and draw, or click once on the blank slide to place an instance of the shape (we used a heart shape with texture fill which you can see later in Figure 3.
+We used texture fill just to highlilght the shape.
 You can use any fill you want or just do nothing with the fill at this stage).

 Figure 2: Shapes gallery

-- Right click the Shape, and from the context menu that appears, choose the Format Shape option (or Format Picture, only one of these two options show up depending upon the fill type of the selected shape), as shown in Figure 3.
+- Right click the Shape, and from the context menu that appears, choose the Format Picture option (or Format Shape, only one of these two options show up depending upon the fill type of the selected shape), as shown in Figure 3.

 - This opens the Format Shape dialog box.
 Make sure that the Fill tab is selected, then click the radio button for Slide Background fill option (refer to Figure 4).
 Click Close to apply the Slide Background fill to the selected shape.